The information-complete quantum theory: Introduction

 On the other hand, the quantum measurement problem is perhaps the most controversial one on quantum foundations.
 According to the orthodox interpretation (namely, the Copenhagen interpretation \cite{Omnes}) of QT, a quantum system in a superposition of different states evolves deterministically according to the Schr\"{o}dinger equation, but actual measurements always collapse, in a truly random way, the system into a definite state, with a probability determined by the probability amplitude according to the Born rule.
 When, where, and how the quantum state really collapses are out of the reach of QT as it is either \textquotedblleft uninteresting or unscientific to discuss reality before measurement\textquotedblright\ \cite{Aaronson}.

 Our classical world view implies that there exists a world that is objective and independent of any observations.
 By sharp contrast, what is observed on a quantum system is dependent upon the choice of experimental arrangements; mutually exclusive (or complementary) properties cannot be measured accurately at the same time, a fact known as the complementarity principle.
 In particular, which type of measurements one would like to choose is totally a \textit{free will} \cite{free-will} or a \textit{freedom of choice} \cite{free-choi74,Bell-book,free-choiEX}.
 Such a freedom of choice underlies the Pusey-Barrett-Rudolph theorem \cite{PBR} and the derivation of Bell's inequalities \cite{free-choi74,Bell-book,free-choiEX,Bell}.
-However, one could ask: What does a free will or a freedom of choice really mean and whose free will or freedom of choice?
+However, one could ask: What does a free will or a freedom of choice mean physically and particularly, what is the physical system that encodes information about the free will or freedom of choice?

 Thus, in the orthodox interpretation classical concepts are necessary for the description of measurements (which type of measurements to choose and the particular measurement results for chosen measurement) in QT, although the measurement apparatus can indeed be described quantum mechanically, as done by von Neumann \cite{vonN-book,Wigner}.
 Seen from its very structure, quantum mechanics \textquotedblleft contains classical mechanics as a limiting case, yet at the same time it requires this limiting case for its own formulation\textquotedblright\ \cite{Landau}.
 In this sense current QT has a classical-quantum \textit{hybrid} feature.
 At a cosmological scale, the orthodox interpretation rules out the possibility of assigning a wave function to the whole Universe, as no external observer could exist to measure the Universe.